 The rest of our article is organized as follows.
-We build the theoretical model applied to the airline industry in Section 2 and Section 3 discusses the details of the estimation strategy, including data cleaning and descriptive statistics.
-Section 4 reports the estimation results of the cost and demand functions and uses this information to compute the index that governs the plausibility of the equilibrium.
-This section shows how the index correlates with observed departures from Nash behavior.
-In section 5 we introduce adaptive learning and we also compute both the actual and equilibrium welfare difference following a change in the set of competing airlines in a given route.
-Section 6 extends our analysis to the identification of the relevant market.
+We build the theoretical model applied to the airline industry in Section 2 and Section 3 discusses the data and the empirical model.
+Section 4 reports estimation results on the index that governs the plausibility of the equilibrium.
+It shows that the index is correlated with observed departures from Nash behavior.
+Section 5 extends our analysis to the identification of the relevant market.
+In section 6 we discuss adaptive learning and illustrate the welfare impact of nonequilibrium behavior.
 Finally section 7 concludes.